When Hiring A Plumbing Contractor, Why Should You Care About Their Insurance?

 The amount of insurance can also be an important factor.
 Mike Holmes writes “the pros I work with carry $5 million” in his suggestion, noting that most carry $2 million in insurance.
 A higher amount is a good idea for bigger jobs like a plumbing overhaul or large, invasive renovations, but can also be great for smaller jobs too.
 We’ve all experienced or heard stories about small plumbing jobs going wrong very quickly, mostly because water can do serious damage to a home.
 Insurance that’s more comprehensive means you’re dealing with a plumber who knows the work he does is important and intricate.

 Insurance Shows Respect

 But the bottom line when it comes to insurance is this: a plumber who cares about their work, their clients, and their own business will have insurance.
 It isn’t a sign of weakness, it’s a sign of respect.
-When looking for a Toronto plumbers, always make sure they’re covered.
+When looking for a downtown plumbers, always make sure they’re covered.
 You will likely never have to use the insurance your plumber has, them simply buying it puts them in a category above many others, but it’s there just in case.
 So why should you care?
 Because your home is important and you want the best work you can get.